 Bir Billing is a huge Tibetan community which is settled at the lower reaches of this valley, upper Bir village is inhabited by farmers who also run the business of paragliding.
-This makes Bir Billing home to some beautiful monasteries, meditation studies
+This makes Bir Billing home to some beautiful monasteries, meditation studies, and delicious Tibetan food.

 Billing (alt-7800 ft.) is 14 kms away from Bir and is the take-off site for paragliders.
 A pristine, off-beaten and uncluttered trek, winding through Himalayan pine forests, connects Bir to Billing.